SonicShares™ Global Shipping ETF BOAT Sustainability

 SonicShares Global Shipping ETF may not appeal to sustainability-conscious investors.

-The ESG risk of SonicShares Global Shipping ETF's holdings is comparable to its peers in the Industrials Sector Equity category, thus earning an average Morningstar Sustainability Rating of 3 globes.
-Funds in the same category rated 4 or 5 globes tend to hold securities less exposed to ESG risk.
+SonicShares Global Shipping ETF's holdings are exposed to average levels of ESG risk relative to those of its peers in the Industrials Sector Equity category, thus earning it an average Morningstar Sustainability Rating of 3 globes.
+Competing funds in the category with ratings of 4 or 5 globes have less ESG risk in their holdings.
 ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
 ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

 No companies held by SonicShares Global Shipping ETF are recognized as being involved in controversies at a high or severe level.
 From bribery and corruption to workplace discrimination and environmental incidents, controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 In addition, they can damage the reputation of both companies themselves and their shareholders.